 Winter is here!
-Although global warming has done a great deal of damage to the planet that should ultimately result in less winters but we are yet to get there.
+Although global warming has done a great deal of damage to the planet that should ultimately result in fewer winters we are yet to get there.
 The months of December and January still make our fingers and nose chill.

 Broadly speaking, there are two types of heaters in the market- radiation heaters and convection heaters.
 Radiation heaters are the ones that radiate infrared waves while convection heaters heat up the surrounding air in the room.

-Both quartz and halogen heaters are radiation based devices.
+Both quartz and halogen heaters are radiation-based devices.
 The more surprising thing is the technology used behind these types of heaters is exactly the same.
 This sounds weird, right?
-Why would brands call same technology with two names?
-Well, that was the question I asked after finding this fact.
+Why would brands call the same technology with two names?
+Well, that was the question I asked after finding out about this fact.

 A room heater is the next level of electric incandescent bulbs.
 Heaters have to push a lot of electricity into the system in order to generate more heat.
 This increase in heat can easily melt normal glass, which is why manufacturers instead use quartz for enclosing the tungsten filament.
 So, in the end, it really does not matter if companies name their radiation heaters as halogen or quartz because they are all same.